Privacy and Data Protection Policy

 This Privacy Policy covers the use of your information by Hypha Discovery Limited in its capacity as a data Controller.

-2. What information do we hold?
+1. What information do we hold?

 We will collect, process and store personal information about you which will include:

-3. How and why do we use your personal information?
+1. How and why do we use your personal information?

 We will use your information for the purpose of legitimate interests being pursued by us in relation to the products and services we provide.
-For example, we will use your information to contact you to carry our obligations arising from any contracts entered between you and us, to discuss our services (and any changes to them); to respond to any questions you have raised; to deal with administrative matters such as contacting you for business purposes and any financial transactions.
+For example, we will use your information to contact you to carry out our obligations arising from any contracts entered between you and us, to discuss our services (and any changes to them); to respond to any questions you have raised; to deal with administrative matters such as contacting you for business purposes and any financial transactions.

-We may also use your information in order to comply with any legal obligation that we have, in connection with any legal proceedings, or in order to establish, exercise or defend our legal rights.
+We may additionally use your information in order to comply with any legal obligation that we have, in connection with any legal proceedings, or in order to establish, exercise or defend our legal rights.

 Where we have relied on our legitimate interests to process your personal data, you may contact us to obtain more information on this.

-4. Who do we share your information with?
+1. Who do we share your information with?

 Your information will be shared internally amongst selected staff who need this information in order to carry out their duties in line with the purposes set out above.
 We may need to share your personal information with others from time to time, including: